nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 _Major sponsors_ made donations specifically to support the Cloud Hack program.

-_Secondary sponsors_ are qualified by making tools and resources AWS-accessible in advance of the meeting, having an on-site presence (flagged consultation table in the Hack Room) during scheduled informal hack time during lunch and poster sessions and/or contributing in-kind resources in support of the Cloud Hack.
+_Secondary sponsors_ are qualified by making tools and resources AWS-accessible in advance of the meeting, having an on-site presence (flagged consultation table in the Hack Room) during scheduled informal hack time during lunch and poster sessions and/or contributing relevant resources in support of the Cloud Hack.

 __Have a resource and want to be a sponsor?
 Contact Us__